March 27, 2020; Durham, NC * POSTPONED UNTIL FALL 2020 *

 UPDATE: Due to the high level of interest, we have extended the abstract submission deadline to Friday, February 7, 2020, 10:00 pm EST!

-- Michael Tift, PhD; Assistant Professor, Department of Biology and Marine Biology, University of North Carolina – Wilmington
+- KEYNOTE SPEAKER: Michael Tift, PhD; Assistant Professor, Department of Biology and Marine Biology, University of North Carolina – Wilmington (morning session)

 There is no cost to attend the Symposium, however, registration is required.
-Registration for the symposium will open in January 2020.
+Space is limited for the morning and afternoon sessions; registration will close for each of these as they are filled.

 Please direct questions about this Symposium to email@example.com.